 A soundbar without a subwoofer won’t be able to produce certain deep bass notes so our audio team suggests at least one with built-in subs for lovers of deep bass.

 Strategically placing an external subwoofer can also help you maximize the powerful bass tones.
 In general, our team advises not to place the sub too far from the TV screen or soundbar so there won’t be any delays.

 If the sub is connected wirelessly, the connection will be less stable than a wired setup.
 In this case, our team suggests placing the subwoofer as close to the soundbar as possible to minimize lag and interference.

 Soundbar Channels Suggested for a Small Room

 A 3.1 channel soundbar has three points of sound emission and a subwoofer.
-A 3.1 soundbar will have a dedicated center channel for clear speech, which will have a great effect in a confined area.
+A 3.1 soundbar will have a dedicated center channel for crystal clear speech, which will have a great effect in a confined area.

 Price of the Soundbar for a Small Room

 The price of the soundbar is directly affected by its features.
 The more capabilities such as Bluetooth and other wireless connections a soundbar has, the pricier it will be.

 Our experts have chosen affordable options that can perform just as well.
 The YAS-108 features DTS Virtual :X Virtual 3D surround sound, Bluetooth connectivity, Clear Voice mode, built-in subwoofers, and HDMI inputs to your TV, all at an affordable price.